Changissnz/selfinterest/README.md

 purely out of the convenience of cheapness in the transmission of offense.
 Computing is practically
 operation of the materialized product of devices primarily electronic in means; the applications from this field touch every corner of human activity because of applicable quantification and industrial mechanisms for calculation.
-As such, there is a lot of benefit in understanding APTs by examining fields not confined to the theoretics of computing.
+As such, there is a lot of benefit in examining fields not confined to the theoretics of computing to understand APTs.
 APTs are, in fact, organized for purposes always somehow connected to political warfare, and not necessarily the physically violent variety either that bears fault that can be gauged in objectively zero-sum terms amenable to the clean attribution of fault to the enemy.
 Truthfully, APTs that operate in the internet domain derive their strengths from their expression perceived